-The Company Secretary is responsible for the operations of the Company Secretary's office including administering Board and Committee meetings and associated Board governance requirements for the Group, administering EML's listed securities, including managing communication and lodgement of information with securities exchanges and corporate regulators.
-For all matters pertaining to the proper functioning of the Board and Committees, the Company Secretary reported directly to the Board.
+The Company Secretary is responsible for the operations of the Company Secretary's office.
+This includes administering Board and Committee meetings and associated Board governance requirements for the Group, administering EML's listed securities, including managing communication and lodgement of information with the securities exchange and corporate regulators.

+For all matters pertaining to the proper functioning of the Board and Committees, the Company Secretary reports directly to the Board through the Chair.